AIOps-ISET/client-cpp/README.md

-# Client-cpp
+# Istio-cpp

-Client-cpp is aimed at interact with k8s and provides the basic functionality which client-go has provided.
+Istio-cpp is aimed at achieving the smallest functionality of istio.

 ## Development Setup